project-bitmark/books/appendix-a-scaleway-installation.md

 **Log in to the machine**

-To log into a scaleway server locate the IP addres and ssh to root@ip-address
+To log into a scaleway server locate the IP addres and ssh to root@ip-address.
+This will log you in as root.